 What are your rights?

 Under GDPR, you are entitled to access your personal data (otherwise known as a 'right to access').
-If you wish to make a request, please do so in writing addressed to our Data Protection Officer or contact the person dealing with your matter.
+If you wish to make a request, please do so in writing addressed to our Data Protection Partner or contact the person dealing with your matter.

 A request for access to your personal data means you are entitled to a copy of the data we hold on you – such as your name, address, contact details, date of birth, information regarding your health etc. - but it does not mean you are entitled to the documents that contain this data.